ThibautGery/docker-logging-example/article.md

 directly into Fluentd.
 Fluentd also has a lot of plugins like [one](https://github.com/uken/fluent-plugin-elasticsearch) to connect to
 Elasticsearch.

-I chose Fluentd because Docker pushes it, and [Kubernetes](http://kubernetes.io/) (an important Docker project) uses it.
+I've chosen Fluentd because Docker pushes it, and [Kubernetes](http://kubernetes.io/) (an important Docker project) uses it.
 Furthermore, in our example, Fluentd Elasticsearch's plugin plays well with Kibana.

 ### Infrastructure

-We could use two types of infrastructure: either a classical architecture with servers or cloud.
-I chose to use the classic one for simplicity.
+We can use two types of infrastructure: either a classic architecture with servers or a cloud-based one.
+I've chosen the classic one for simplicity's sake.

-Therefore two servers are needed, one for our application and Fluentd and one for our database, Elasticsearch and Kibana.
+Therefore two servers are needed, one for our application and Fluentd, and one for our Elasticsearch database and Kibana.

 ### Process
 The process can be described in 6 steps